-Bachelor students at ecology and management of natural resources.
+Bachelor students in ecology and management of natural resources.

 A candidate who has completed the qualification has the following learning outcomes of the course:

-The field courses and all day-long excursions with report writing.
+First lecture, field courses, some exercises and one-day excursions with subsequent report writing.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)